 Disorder was established in Birmingham in 1998, with sustainability at our core.
 To ensure our customers receive a high quality, unique ‘slow fashion’ garment, Disorder has created their own vertically integrated, sustainable, fashion ecosystem.
 This enables us to have more control on the traceability of our garments.
 Which gives our customers confidence that their Disorder garment will be made in the most ethical way possible.

-Disorder is a slow fashion brand, established in Birmingham in 1998, with sustainability at our core.
-To ensure our customers receive a high quality, unique ‘slow fashion’ garment, Disorder has created their own vertically integrated, sustainable, fashion ecosystem.
-This allows us to have our garments fully traceable, giving our customers confidence, their Disorder garment will be made in the most ethical way.
-Ethical standards are upheld along the whole of the supply chain.
-We make as many of our garments in house as possible, in our own Birmingham micro factory.
-Where we have to use an external supplier, we insist they are certified sustainable and organic with the necessary accreditations from independent bodies and standards.
-Each of these certifications demonstrate that they are working towards building healthy environmental practices and greater respect for the planet, every step of the way.
+Ethical standards are upheld along the whole of the Disorder supply chain.
+We make all our garments in house, in our own Birmingham micro factory.
+When we use an external supplier, we insist they are certified sustainable and organic.
+We insist they have all the necessary accreditations from independent bodies and standards.
+Each of these certifications demonstrate that they are working towards building healthy environmental practices and greater respect for the planet.
+All of which means you can trust Disorder

 Slow fashion is the opposite to fast fashion and part of the “slow movement“,

 which advocates for manufacturing in respect to people, environment and animals.
 As such, contrary to industrial fashion practices, slow fashion involves local artisans and the use of eco-friendly materials, with the goal of preserving crafts and the environment and, ultimately, provide value to both consumers and producers.